 To make a salt foot scrub, you will need half a cup of any oil of your choice and half a cup of sea salt.
 In a ceramic bowl, mix both the ingredients and stir till it gets fully blended.

 To make sugar foot scrub, you will need 3 tablespoons of oil, it can be any essential oil like almond, jojoba or olive.
 Add four tablespoons of brown sugar in it.
 Mix the ingredients upto the consistency you required.

 Coffee Foot Scrub

-To make coffee scrub, you need half a cup of ground coffee, 1 tablespoon of coconut oil and 2 tablespoon of hot water.
+To make a coffee scrub, you need half a cup of ground coffee, 1 tablespoon of coconut oil and 2 tablespoons of hot water.
 Mix water and coffee with a spoon.